Civil RTC News

 Discretionary appointment of counsel

-A court may appoint counsel for a child in a private termination of parental rights proceeding.
+The court may appoint counsel for an indigent parent in a state-initiated termination of parental rights proceeding.